 Time Attendance Systems

-Currently there are a number of time attendance systems in use by organisations.
-They range from the simple to the elaborate.
+are a number of time attendance systems in use by organisations.
+They

-There are a number of considerations before we can choose a time attendance systems.
-Time attendance systems are required to keep attendance records of employees.
-These systems include the punch clocks, mag stripe systems, proximity card systems, pin number systems & biometric scanning systems.
+systems are required to keep attendance records of employees.
+These systems include the punch clocks, mag

 These systems can be integrated with the payroll and leave management systems and allow increasing levels of automation and self-service.
 This enables HR practitioners to deliver better value in terms of data analytics rather than performing data entry work.